Immersive-Design-Group/GBAHCI/pages/summerschool.md

 ---
 layout: page_customize
-title: Greater Bay HCI Summer School:Speculative Design of Robots in A More than Human Ecology
+title: Greater Bay HCI Summer School: Speculative Design of Robots in A More than Human Ecology
-ctitle: Greater Bay HCI Summer School:Speculative Design of Robots in A More than Human Ecology
+ctitle: Greater Bay HCI Summer School: Speculative Design of Robots in A More than Human Ecology
 permalink: /summerschool/
 position: 4
 hide: true